hgf700/WarThunder_Map_Rangefinder/README.md

-implement automatic scale detection which will be requiring Tesseract ocr and cv2 thresholding improve threading to hybrid aproach ThreadPoolExecutor + Queue and posibly move from notepads to redis
+implement automatic scale detection which will be requiring Tesseract ocr and cv2 thresholding improve threading to hybrid aproach ThreadPoolExecutor + Queue and posibly move from notepads to redis , multiprocessing only for yolo rather then threads

 ## ⚠️ Disclaimer